 WARNING: Do not adjust the steering wheel when your vehicle is moving.
+Failure to follow this instruction could result in the loss of vehicle control, personal injury or death.

 Note: Make sure that you are sitting in the correct position.
-See Sitting in the Correct Position (page 138).
+See Sitting in the Correct Position (page 139).